Hernibyte/TinyOGL_Engine/README.md

 # TinyOGL_Engine
-A Tiny Game Engine written in C++ with OpenGL.
+A Tiny Game Engine written in C++ with Raylib.